osinstom/osinstom.github.io/en/_posts/2020-02-11-my-notes-from-podcast-why-doesn-t-ovs-support-p4.md

 * checksums - computation of them can be expensie in software.
 It should be done incrementally.
 * a few more..

+Ben proposes to include only Parser in the P4_16 architecture model for OVS, because P4 model nicely describes hardware pipeline, but for software switches it does not make sense to specify fixed tables, what actions the table needs to have and fixed packet processing pipeline in advance.